|

 material and earn the certification.
 Focus on techniques to implement and maintain a

-comprehensive INFOSEC program.
+comprehensive InfoSec program.

 There are two basic types of certifications, management and technical.
 I recommend